NathanTheGr8/SCCMPackageAutomation/README.md

 SCCM-PackageAutomation requires the following Powershell Modules

  - For SCCM functions you also need
     - The SCCM Management console installed
     - The SCCM cmdlet library

-These imports should be handled automatically, but it seems to be buggy right now.
-The Add-CMDeviceCollectionQueryMembershipRule seems to not work without a manuel import.
+These imports should be handled automatically when running the New-StandardChangeSCCMPackage function.

 Powershell App Deployment Toolkit (PSADT)
   - I assume all packages are PSADT packages and install files are in the files directory.